Bastardkb/bastardkb.github.io/bg_charybdis/05diodes.md

 For the keyboard to work, we need to install some components on the PCBs.

-In this section, we will install them on the 4 flexible PCBs that are in the kit.
+{: .tip }
+We will start by installing the diodes.
+If you have per-key RGB the components for that came in a separate bag - you can set you can them aside, we will install them in the next section.

 There are 2 sides of the keyboard: left, and right. **All the PCBs are reversible, so make sure to follow the steps carefully** to make sure you're installing the components correctly.

-{: .tip }
-We will start by installing the diodes, and at the end of this section install the RGB components if you have any.

 # Right side - Plate - required parts